satopian/poti-kaini-zh-TW/README.md

 This is because you cannot set the CSRF token in a static HTML file.
 - ChickenPaint is now available on your smartphone.

-### Overview of required work.
-There is a language resource for messages in `template_ini.php`, such as error messages and messages used when images are uploaded successfully.
-The HTML of the template uses Japanese, so we need to translate it.
-We also need to translate the external search programs `search.php` and `search.html`.
-However, potiboard.php externalizes all language settings, so no changes are needed.
-Translation of `config.php`.
-We need to translate the description of the settings.
 ### [2021/06/17] v3.02.0 lot.210617
 - Addressed an issue where the Chicken Paint screen would be selected.
 - Prevents returning to the previous screen with Windows ink and two-finger gestures when drawing with PaintBBS NEO and shi-Painter.